MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-locate.md

 4. On the devices *Overview* pane:
    - For **iOS/iPadOS**: select **Play Lost mode sound (supervise only)**.
 The sound plays on an iOS/iPadOS device until the device is removed from lost mode.

-   - For **Android Enterprise dedicated devices**, **Android Enterprise corporate-owned work profile (COPE) devices**, and **Android Enterprise corporate-owned fully managed (COBO) devices** : select **Play Lost device sound**.
+   - For **Android Enterprise dedicated devices**, **Android Enterprise corporate-owned work profile devices**, and **Android Enterprise corporate-owned fully managed devices** : select **Play Lost device sound**.
 The sound plays on an Android Enterprise dedicated device for the set duration or if notifications are enabled, until a user on the device turns it off.

    -  For **Android Enterprise dedicated devices**:
       - devices running on operating systems below version 10, a full screen activity with a **Stop Sound** button pops up.
       - devices running on operating systems version 10 or higher, if notifications are enabled, a notification with a **Stop Sound** button shows up.
       - To configure system notifications for devices in kiosk mode, see [Android Enterprise device settings to allow or restrict features using Intune](../configuration/device-restrictions-android-for-work.md).

-   - For **Android Enterprise corporate-owned work profile (COPE) devices**, and **Android Enterprise corporate-owned fully managed (COBO) devices** :
+   - For **Android Enterprise corporate-owned work profile devices**, and **Android Enterprise corporate-owned fully managed devices** :
      - To configure system notifications for devices, see [Android Enterprise device settings to allow or restrict features using Intune](../configuration/device-restrictions-android-for-work.md).

 ## Security and privacy information for lost mode and locate device actions

+- For **iOS and Android Enterprise corporate owned fully managed**, and **Android Enterprise corporate owned work profile**.
     - No device location information is sent to Intune until you turn on this action.

 - When you use the locate device action, the latitude and longitude coordinates of the device can be retrieved by using the Graph API.
 - The data is stored for 24 hours, then removed.
 You can't manually remove the location data.
 - The data for last known locations is stored for up to seven days, and then removed.
 - Location data is encrypted, both while stored and while being transmitted.
 - For iOS/iPadOS devices, when you configure lost mode, you can customize a message that appears on the lock screen.
 In this message, to help the person that finds the device, be sure to include specific details to return the lost device.

+- For **Android Enterprise corporate owned fully managed**, **Android Enterprise corporate owned dedicated devices**, and **Android Enterprise corporate owned work profile**.
+    - A one-time notification is received when Intune is granted location permissions.
+Location permissions cannot be modified in the Intune app but if desired, Google's Location Services can be turned off in the device settings.
+    - If notifications have been enabled for **Android Enterprise corporate owned fully-managed** and **Android Enterprise corporate-owned work profile** scenarios, then end-users will receive a notification, when the admin uses this feature.

 ## Next steps